fragcolor-xyz/shards/docs/docs/learn/shards/primer/working-with-data.md

 You do not have to declare the data types of most data in Shards.
 Shards can smartly infer and determine the data types when it is run, thereby removing the hassle of having to explicitly specify data types.

 However, when data is output dynamically, you are still required to declare its data type as it cannot be determined easily.
-Examples would include data output from the shards [`FromBytes`](../../../reference/shards/General/FromBytes/) and [`FromJson`](../../../reference/shards/General/FromJson/).
+Examples would include data output from the shards [`FromBytes`](../../../../reference/shards/shards/General/FromBytes/) and [`FromJson`](../../../../reference/shards/shards/General/FromJson/).

-You will also have to declare data types when trying to [`Take`](../../../reference/shards/General/Take/) from a mixed type [Sequence](../../../reference/shards/types/#sequence).
+You will also have to declare data types when trying to [`Take`](../../../../reference/shards/shards/General/Take/) from a mixed type [Sequence](../../../../reference/shards/shards/types/#sequence).

 To declare a data type, you can use "Expect" shards to indicate the type of incoming data.
-Examples of "Expect" shards are [ExpectInt](../../../reference/shards/General/ExpectInt/) and [ExpectString](../../../reference/shards/General/ExpectString/).
+Examples of "Expect" shards are [ExpectInt](../../../../reference/shards/shards/General/ExpectInt/) and [ExpectString](../../../../reference/shards/shards/General/ExpectString/).

 ### Converting Types

-When you have to convert a data's type to allow for it to be used by shards, you can employ type conversion shards such as [`ToString`](../../../reference/shards/General/ToString/) and [`ToInt`](../../../reference/shards/General/ToInt/).
+When you have to convert data's type to allow for it to be used by shards, you can employ type conversion shards such as [`ToString`](../../../../reference/shards/shards/General/ToString/) and [`ToInt`](../../../../reference/shards/shards/General/ToInt/).

-In the example below, [`String.Join`](../../../reference/shards/String/Join/) retrieves elements in a sequence and combines them.
+In the example below, [`String.Join`](../../../../reference/shards/shards/String/Join/) retrieves elements in a sequence and combines them.
 It only accepts strings and will throw an error if the sequence passed into it contains non-strings.
-In order to get `String.Join` to use integer values to form a sentence, the integer will have to be converted to a string first.
+To get `String.Join` to use integer values to form a sentence, the integer will have to be converted to a string first.

 === "ToString"
     ```{.clojure .annotate linenums="1"}